-At Google I work on machine learning for science, with a focus on scientific computing.
+At Google I work on machine learning for science, with a focus on scientific computing and applications in climate/weather modeling.

 I believe that the combination of automatic differentiation software (e.g., JAX), accelerator hardware (GPU, TPU, etc.) and deep learning are posed to transform traditional scientific computing, by vastly accelerating and improving existing numerical methods.